telatin/gan/paper/paper.md

 - `gan-genus`: Generates genus names based on user-defined parameters (number of names, roots to use, etc.)
 - `gan-init`: Initializes a project directory with necessary files and templates
+- `gan-validate`: Validates the input Excel files for correct format and content
 - `gan-aidraft`: Using OpenRouter API, generates draft etymologies given a text file used as context (e.g. draft of a paper describing the biome where the new taxa were isolated)
 - `xls2tsv`: Converts Excel files with taxonomic data into TSV format for further processing

 ## Example input and output